JTnadrooi/Project-Galore/.docs/galorelib/examples/technology_nested_recipe.md

 ## Nested technologies

-An example showcasing the nested recipe feature, in addition to some of the new recipe properties.
+An example showcasing the nested recipe feature, in addition to some of the new recipe/tech properties.

 ```lua
 vgal.data.extend({